What is intravenous (IV) sedation?

 Are there any risks?

-IV sedation is extremely safe when it is supervised by a specially trained dentist.
+IV sedation is extremely safe when it is administered by a specially trained dentist.
+Dr J Tan has been providing IV Sedation for over 20 years.

 IV sedation has four main effects: